ElectricToy/ld31/docs/Protect Your Family.md

     Family

 Monsters
-    Spawning
+XXX Spawning
 XXX Pathfinding
     AI
-        Move toward center area
+XXX     Move toward center area
-        If within X units of a live human, pursue, capture or kill that human If pursuing, but > X + histeresis that human, stop pursuing.
+XXX     If within X units of a live human, pursue, capture or kill that human XXX     If pursuing, but > X + histeresis that human, stop pursuing.
         If within Y units of a turret, destroy the turret.
 XXX Breaking
     Stealing people